mosip/id-authentication/docs/design/registration/registration-client-setup-update.md

    5. jre - Specific Java runtime environment (1.8.0_181) should be embedded.
       - required rxtx jar and the respective dll should be loaded here.
       - required certificate should be loaded here.
    6 run.jar - This should have the classes to intiate the download process from JFrog repo, decrypt the application binaries and launch the application.
+   7.run.bat - This will initialize the run.jar with embedded jre.

 **Build Process:**
    During build process of 'registraion-lib' project the pom.xml file should be updated with inclusion 'io.mosip.registration.cipher.ClientJarEncryption' file to prepare the Initial Setup Zip file.